gravitational/teleport/docs/3.0/faq.md

 This allows Teleport Pro to print a warning if users are exceeding the usage limits of their license.
 The reporting library code is [on Github](https://github.com/gravitational/reporting).

-### Will Teleport stop working if my license expires or is exceeded?

-No. Teleport never stops working even if you exceed usage limits as set in the license.
-Teleport will print a warning and will continue to work as usual but we will likely reach out to you to upgrade your license.

 Reach out to `sales@gravitational.com` if you have questions about commercial edition of Teleport.